Slashdot Asks: Are Remote Software Teams More Productive?

 OTOH as a person running a software business with different types of teams (I have local, I have remote teams) I can say that as long as there is somebody in the remote team capable of understanding the requirement at the business level and capable of managing the team there shouldn't be any reasons for the remote team to be less produ

-Depends on the person and team (Score:2)
+Depends on the person and team (Score:3)

+If your team is structured so poorly that you can't tell if someone is doing their work, it's not a problem with where they sit.
+Teams can be good or bad, productive or not completely separately from co-location.

+If the company is willing to provide the tools then it is just a matter of hiring the right people.
+And that's true no matter the remote work policy.